serverless/serverless/docs/providers/aws/guide/serverless.yml.md

   profile: production
   # Use a custom name for the CloudFormation stack
   stackName: custom-stack-name
-  # Use a custom name for the API Gateway API
-  apiName: custom-api-name
-  # Use a custom name for the websockets API
-  websocketsApiName: custom-websockets-api-name
-  # custom route selection expression
-  websocketsApiRouteSelectionExpression: $request.body.route
   # Optional CloudFormation tags to apply to APIs and functions
   tags:
     foo: bar